 Temperature plays the biggest role in when these delicate flowers decide to open.
 Once the flowers open, you usually have about a week to enjoy them at their finest.

 Something interesting I've noticed - the blooming dates have been creeping earlier each year.
-The average bloom date has moved up five days in Tokyo between 1961 and 2020.
+The average bloom date has moved up approximately five days in Tokyo between 1961 and 2023, according to analyses drawing on Japan Meteorological Agency phenological records.
 Scientists tell us this shift comes from both global warming and city heat effects.

 “Recently, Japan’s weather has been getting warmer and seasons are starting later.
 Last year, in 2023, the Sakura was very late to bloom due to a late cold snap that delayed the display.”